icebreakerone/open-energy-python-infrastructure/src/docs/ec2.rst

 Deploying a Data Provider to EC2
 ================================

-This guide will show you how to create and deploy a production-grade `Data Provider` to a fresh Amazon `EC2 <https://aws.amazon.com/ec2>`_ instance.
+This guide will show you how to create and deploy a production-grade :term:`data provider` to a fresh Amazon `EC2 <https://aws.amazon.com/ec2>`_ instance.
 By the end of the guide you will have a publicly visible server able to publish shared data, secured by the |FAPI| specification as required by Open Energy.